Bitvis VIP Specification Coverage

 Strictness 2

-With this strictness a requirement will be NON_COMPLIANT if it is tested (ticked off) in a testcase that in the Requirement list was not specified as testcase for that requirement.
+With this strictness a requirement will be NON_COMPLIANT if it is tested (ticked off) in a testcase that in the Requirement List was not specified as testcase for that requirement.
 In that case it will be NON_COMPLIANT even if it has passed in one or more testcases specified for that requirement.
 E.g. if UART_REQ_1 is tested in testcase tc_basic, but also in tc_reset.

 Note